Amit Kothari

 Breaking changes are brutal.
 LangChain had frequent breaking changes throughout its development as it evolved fast.
 Code that worked last month breaks after an update.
 You’re stuck: stay on old versions with security risks, or spend cycles adapting.

-LangChain and LangGraph hit 1.0 in October 2025, coinciding with a massive Series B from Sequoia Capital.
+LangChain and LangGraph hit 1.0 in October 2025, coinciding with a major Series B led by IVP.
 They now promise no breaking changes until 2.0.
 That stability took years to arrive.
 Early adopters paid for it in constant refactoring.

 The reliability numbers should give you pause.
-Error rates compound exponentially: 95% reliability per step yields only 36% success over 20 steps.
-Production demands 99.9%+ reliability, yet even sophisticated agent implementations struggle to hit that bar.
-Every abstraction layer introduces more potential failure points.
+Error rates compound across a chain: 95% reliability per step yields only 36% success over 20 steps.
+Which is nuts, when you think about it.
+Production demands 99.9%+ reliability, yet even complex agent implementations struggle to hit that bar.
+Every abstraction layer introduces more places for things to break.
 Microsoft’s analysis of agentic complexity put it clearly: frameworks need careful consideration for cognitive load, security concerns, latency, and ongoing maintenance.

-The cancellation rate for agentic projects is striking: industry estimates suggest more than 40% could be scrapped by 2027 due to unanticipated complexity and cost.
+The cancellation rate for agentic projects is striking: a large share are expected to be scrapped over the next few years as unanticipated complexity and cost catch up with them.
 Adding framework dependencies increases that risk.
 Direct API implementations integrate more cleanly into existing systems, which matters when you’re trying to unwind a decision that didn’t work out.

 How to actually choose

 Start with complexity assessment.
 Simple chatbot or single-purpose tool?
 Build directly.
 Data-heavy retrieval system?
 Consider LlamaIndex.
 Multi-step reasoning with durable state requirements?
-LangGraph is genuinely strong here: LinkedIn, Uber, and 400+ companies use it for complex stateful workflows.
+LangGraph is strong here: LinkedIn, Uber, and Replit run it in production for complex stateful workflows.
 Quick prototype with role-based agents?
-CrewAI ships fast, though teams report hitting walls 6-12 months in when requirements outgrow its opinionated design.
+CrewAI is built for fast role-based prototypes, though teams often hit walls when requirements outgrow its opinionated design.
 Anything requiring heavy customization?
 Build directly.

 The framework space has also consolidated.
 Beyond LangChain and LlamaIndex, OpenAI’s Agents SDK takes a minimalist approach with no graphs or state machines, supporting Python and TypeScript.
-Microsoft merged AutoGen and Semantic Kernel into a unified Agent Framework, targeting general availability soon with built-in governance and multi-cloud support.
+Microsoft merged AutoGen and Semantic Kernel into a unified Agent Framework that reached 1.0 general availability in April 2026 with built-in governance and multi-cloud support.

 More options, not fewer decisions.